-Admission and enrollment is institutionally-consistent, regardless of course mode or delivery format.
-Students enrolling in a distance education course follow the same process, complete the same application, and register in the same manner as their on-campus counter parts.
+Admission and enrollment is kept institutionally-consistent, regardless of course mode or delivery format.
+Students wishing to enroll in a distance education course follow the same process, complete the same application, and register in the same manner as their on-campus counter parts.